The first Artist Residency on AI in RICAIP

 One of the challenges associated with the invitation to exchange experiences with researchers in the field of artificial intelligence is communication.
 How can a language consisting of highly technical, mathematical, and algorithmic concepts be translated into a language that can be understood by people without IT training?

-For Douna Lim and Théo Pesso – who mostly create audio-visual works – this common language has been that of images, and the language of visual perception of machines, some of which are partly coordinated by artificial intelligence.
-One of the questions that the artists asked, which helped to establish the link between their art and mathematical and algorithmic research, was about the changes that artificial intelligence could bring to cultural industries, such as the film industry.
-Both still recall discussions about how the deep learning process enables programmes to “learn” to recognise objects, associate them with concepts, and understand tasks and actions.
+For Douna Lim – who mostly create audio-visual works – this common language has been that of images, and the language of visual perception of machines, some of which are partly coordinated by artificial intelligence.
+One of the questions the artist asked, which helped establish the link between her art and mathematical and algorithmic research, concerned the changes that artificial intelligence could bring to cultural industries, such as the film industry.
+She still recalls discussions about how the deep learning process enables programmes to “learn” to recognise objects, associate them with concepts, and understand tasks and actions.
 The challenge for researchers is to enable the machines to reproduce these tasks and actions, but also to develop a “common sense”.

-It was interesting for both artists to understand the extent to which new technologies are changing civil society and the cultural world.
-Indeed, new technologies such as AI have a direct influence on the means of production, but also on the framework of cultural production: more and more cultural workers produce and disseminate their works in an automated way.
-This leads to the standardisation of cultural production and according to Douna Lim and Théo Pesso, to a certain extent to its impoverishment.
-For them, the multiplication of the cultural supply goes hand in hand with less diversification of form and content.
+It was interesting for the artist to understand the extent to which new technologies are changing civil society and the cultural world.
+Indeed, new technologies such as AI have a direct influence not only on the means of production but also on the framework of cultural production: more and more cultural workers produce and disseminate their works automatically.
+This leads to the standardisation of cultural production and, according to Douna Lim, to a certain extent to its impoverishment.
+For her, the multiplication of the cultural supply goes hand in hand with less diversification of form and content.

 © Petra Hajská